Meringue

 Step-by-Step Cooking Process

-- Preheat your oven to 225°F (110°C) and line a baking sheet with parchment paper.
+- Line a baking sheet with parchment paper.

-- Mix in vanilla extract gently.
+- Mix in the vanilla extract gently.

 Alternative Ingredients